Alfresco/docs-alfresco/process-automation/latest/admin/monitor.md

 The **Audit** section provides details of all the [events]({% link process-automation/latest/model/processes/events.md %}) that have occurred in applications.

-All audit events can be filtered based on the application, event type, event ID or process instance ID.
+All audit events can be filtered based on the application, event type, event ID, or process instance ID.
+Use the **Export** button on the top right to download a `.CSV` list of all the audit events.
+If you have filtered the audit events then you only download the filtered list.

 ### Properties {#audit-properties}